 Two important details about post-campaigns:

-Second, you should always offer a smaller discount in the post-campaign because there is nothing more disappointing than realizing a brand has tricked you into buying ASAP, even though the campaign is still running.
-If you offer a 30% discount during the campaign, give 20% off during the post-campaign
+- You should always offer a smaller discount in the post-campaign because there is nothing more disappointing than realizing a brand has tricked you into buying ASAP, even though the campaign is still running.
+If you offer a 30% discount during the campaign, give 20% off during the post-campaigns.

 Startup Vitamins spent $120 on this campaign that made them $457.
 The campaign was closed with the ROI of 380%.

 Firstly, your Facebook page followers.
 Those are the people who are already interested in your products and your brand and will be happy about the deal.
 Second is your existing customers.
 Reach them on Facebook by uploading your customer list, and showing them ads that will supplement your email marketing.

 3. Run an email collecting campaign (and seal the deal with email marketing)